Skip to main content

 Level:

-You now cross the 4000m mark - higher altitudes are calling but you don’t know how your body is going to react.
-Our programme guarantees a progressive approach to higher altitudes.
-After two days of acclimatisation on the Glacier su Tour in the Mont Blanc Massif, we head for the Monte Rosa Massif and the ascent of one of its peaks - the Vincent pyramid (4215m) - from the Italian side.
+High altitudes are enticing, but you might be uncertain about how your body will respond.
+Our program ensures a gradual approach to higher altitudes.
+After two days of acclimatization on the Glacier du Tour in the Mont Blanc Massif, we venture to the Monte Rosa Massif for the ascent of one of its peaks, the Vincent Pyramid (4,215m), from the Italian side.
+This program is designed for individuals interested in exploring the high-altitude environment.
+It also offers the opportunity to acquire fundamental mountaineering techniques and skills, including the use of crampons and ice axes.

 Group session associates several people who don’t know each other.
 It allows for a planned program to benefit from an attractive price on fixed dates.
 This formula is ideal for people looking for the friendliness of a group.